Back to all posts

 The most obvious sign of a problem is, of course, water where it shouldn’t be.
 If you see a puddle in the cabinet under your sink or a slow drip coming from the valve itself, pay attention.
 A leak around the handle can sometimes be fixed by gently tightening the packing nut right behind it, but be careful not to overtighten it.
 If the drip is coming from the valve body or where the pipes connect, the valve’s internal seals have likely failed.
 Any persistent leak is a clear signal that the valve is compromised and can’t be trusted to hold back water.
 It’s best to address these drips before they become a serious emergency plumbing situation.

-A Handle That’s Stuck or Hard to Turn
+Sign #2: The Handle Is Stuck or Hard to Turn

 You should be able to turn your shut-off valve with relative ease.
 If the handle is completely stuck or requires a lot of force to budge, it’s a sign of internal corrosion or mineral buildup.
 While you can try a lubricant like WD-40, be very careful.
 Applying too much force with a wrench or pliers can snap the valve stem, causing an uncontrolled gush of water.
 A valve that won’t turn is useless in an emergency.
 If you can’t get it to move with gentle pressure, it’s safer to plan for a replacement than to risk breaking it and creating a much bigger problem.